graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 - Let {schemas} be the set of all source schemas to be composed.
 - For Each {schema} in {schemas}
   - {schema} must be a syntactically valid
-  - {schama} must be a semantically valid GraphQL schema according to the [GraphQL specification](https://spec.graphql.org/).
+  - {schema} must be a semantically valid GraphQL schema according to the [GraphQL specification](https://spec.graphql.org/).

 **Explanatory Text**